navcoin/navcoin/doc/bech32-mod-gen-poly.md

 # bech32_mod generator polynomial generation

 ## Summary
-We made modification to the original bech32 implementation to make it work only with input strings whose length is 96 bytes before encoding with 2-character HRP.
+We made modification to the original bech32 implementation to make it work only with input strings whose length is 96 bytes before encoding with 2-character HRP allowng detection of up to 5 errors in a 165-character string.

 To accomiplish that, we followed the method used by Bitcoin Cash and Monero.
-That is, we replaced the 6-degree generator polynomial by 8-degree one that is capable of detecting up to 5 errors in 165-character string.
+That is, to replace the 6-degree generator polynomial originally used in bech32 by an 8-degree one.

-To do so, in principle, we followed the Monero's Jamis polynomial search procedure which is explained in detail in [this document](https://gist.github.com/tevador/5b3fbbd0877a3412ede07263c6b2663d).
+In particular, we followed the Monero's Jamis polynomial search procedure which is explained in detail in [this document](https://gist.github.com/tevador/5b3fbbd0877a3412ede07263c6b2663d).

-But since our requirements differ from those of Jamis, we used different approach to select the best performing polynomial.
+However since our requirements differ from those of Jamis, we used different approach to select the best performing polynomial.

 Here are the conditions we needed to satisfy: